Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Path planning strategy and chaos control technique

-In what follows, cells representing free space, obstacle space, and unknown space are designated as $Cell_F$, $Cell_O$, and $Cell_U$, respectively.
-In Algorithm 1, the RK4 method approximates the state of the Arnold System every time step ($\Delta t$) of 2.75 seconds.
-This time step ensures the generation of sufficiently smooth trajectories.
-It is important to note that unknown space represents areas within the map where the state of occupancy is not yet determined.
-These areas are usually represented by cells in the occupancy-grid map that have not been sensed by the sensor during SLAM.
-These cells are usually surrounded by cells representing obstacle space.
 Each stage of Algorithm 1 will make use of a custom cost function which sets trajectories away from obstacles.
-The first stage makes use of a threshold ($Th_1$) to judge the cost of any replacement $tp$ to improve the odds involved in the search for highly favorable replacement coordinates.
-The second stage makes use of threshold ($Th_2$) which is of a smaller value than $Th_1$.
+The \textbf{first stage} makes use of a threshold ($Th_1$) to judge the cost of any replacement $tp$ to improve the odds involved in the search for highly favorable replacement coordinates.
+The \textbf{second stage} makes use of threshold ($Th_2$) which is of a smaller value than $Th_1$.
 This threshold is used as a contingency to check for any viable $tp$ set too close to an obstacle.
 In this way, said $tp$ can be immediately replaced before it is set as a goal (via ROS) in stage 2.
-Following this overview of the two stages, the sub-algorithms are explained in the next paragraphs.